syncfusion-content/wpf-docs/wpf/Maps/Markers.md

 ![Marker Icon Image](Marker_images/Marker_IconImg.png)

-### Setting a image marker icon
+### Setting an image marker icon

-You can set the image as marker icon by setting the icon type as Image.
+You can set the image as marker icon by setting the icon type as an image.
 Set `MarkerIconSource` to get the image from local path.

 {% tabs %}